CyberD.org

 Introducing The Internet

-Within this gargantuan mass of browsable locations there is a large amount of overflowing information and creativity, sites that inspire you, inform you and assist you in your pending struggle.
+Within this gargantuan mass of browsable locations there is a large amount of information and creativity, sites that inspire, inform and assist in the pending struggle we know as life.
 Yet there is also a big load of nothing.
-There are websites that provide you with just domains, ads and under construction signs.
-No information, no inspiration, no entertainment at all.
+There are websites that provide you with only domains, ads and/or under construction signs.
+Splash pages.
+Blanks.
+Dead ends.

 While the number of null websites greatly cut down on the total number of sites available, there are still more good websites than you will be able to visit in a lifetime, much less partake in all the useful resources or services of.
 What a waste, right?

-It is after all a completely artificial world, without any material connection to the world, reliant of electrical and technological life-support to stay existent.
-In difference from the Earth it does not have the ability to sustain itself, it is as far from a perpetual machine we will ever get.
-If the electromagnetic field on this planet suddenly started to waver just a little, the Internet would collapse instantly... along with all our data.
-Unless our data is stored in a high-security server-farm bunker with EMP protection.
+The net is a completely artificial world, without any material connection to our world, reliant of electrical and technological life-support to stay existent.
+In difference from the Earth it does not have the ability to sustain itself and therefore it is as far from a perpetual machine as we will ever get.
+If the electromagnetic field on this planet suddenly started to waver just a little, the Internet would collapse instantly... along with all of our data.
+Unless of course our data is stored in a high-security server-farm bunker with EMP protection, and as far as I know very few sites are fortunate enough to have such a high-class level of safety.
 But that's a different story.

-The point is that the amount of informational input is constantly outgrowing the resources available to maintain all stored material.
-This does not mean you won't be able to access the net, or that large communities will start crashing like stars out of the skies.
-This means that the constant stream of digital material is too much for the material world to sustain.
+The point I'm trying to make is that the amount of informational input is constantly outgrowing the resources available to maintain all stored material.
+This does not mean you won't be able to access the net, or that large communities you cherish will start falling like stars out of a translucent sky.
+This just means that the constant stream of digital material is too great for the material world to sustain indefinitely.
 It's like trying to pour too much water through a filter.
-Some of it inevitably disappears over the edge.
+Some of it inevitably goes over the edge.
+On the net a surplus of data is constantly being washed down the drain while only a portion filters through and stays in the bottle.

 Though storage capacity is growing all the time, so is the demand for storage; at a much faster pace.
-The net is dynamic, and just like a human being, a lot of information is lost in the process of evolution.
-Just think about all the photos, articles & fragments of memory that are constantly erased in the ever so persistent flow of activity online.
-Sometimes they are discarded accidentally, some purposefully to make way for the new.
-Some of it is missed, some of it forgotten and some of it never even noticed.
+The net is dynamic, and just like a human being, a lot of information is lost in the process of change or evolution.
+Just think about all the photos, articles & other data that are constantly erased in the infinitely persistent flow of activity online.
+Some is discarded accidentally, some purposefully to make way for the new.
+Some of it is missed, some of it forgotten and some of it was never even noticed.
+Like that surplus video footage I uploaded to YouTube and deleted, with no one but me to view and review it.

 The world has been mapped.
 You know the continents, the seas, many of the countries, probably even countless cities around the globe.
 On the net there is still much white space, still a lot of new domains popping up all over the place.
 The progress is not confined to a certain space and thanks to the never-ending expansion taking part there is no map.
 You rely on tools (like Google) to find what you are looking for, and even then the results are ultimately dictated by of the tool.